 Per se (zero tolerance)

 "Per se" translates as "in itself" — meaning that having any trace of drugs in your system while driving is in itself a crime, even if those drugs aren't on active duty in your brain.
-Seventeen states have some form of per se or zero-tolerance drugged driving laws, though regulations vary.
+Nineteen states have some form of per se or zero-tolerance drugged driving laws, though regulations vary.

 - North Carolina2